What is IADC Therapy?

 Results of the first experimental study of IADC by Dr. Janice M. Holden and colleagues, which was published in Grief Matters: The Australian Journal of Grief and Bereavement, compared the effects on grief symptoms of two sessions of traditional grief counseling as compared to two sessions of IADC Therapy.
 Results of the study indicated that IADC clients improved significantly more overall than did clients who participated traditional talk therapy for grief.
 Statistical analyses indicated that 40% of the variance seen in overall grief symptoms was attributable directly to differences in the treatments.

-Research is continuing on IADC Therapy worldwide including studies conducted by the Italian IADC Research Group led by Dr. Claudio Lalla, IADC Trainer and Coordinator of Italian IADC and a study at the University of Adelaide in Australia, led by Dr. Tom Nehmy, IADC Therapist.
+Research is continuing on IADC Therapy worldwide including studies including a study conducted at the University of Adelaide in Australia, led by Dr. Tom Nehmy, IADC Therapist.
 Information about Dr. Nehmy’s study can be found at http://www.HealingGriefWithIADC.com/research.

 To learn more about the IADC protocol, visit the IADC Therapy Sessions page.

-In the fall of 2020, IADC Therapy founder, Dr. Allan Botkin, announced his retirement and appointed César Valdez, MSW and Dr. Noelle St. Germain-Sehr as Co-Executive Directors of the International IADC Therapy Board and The Center for Grief and Traumatic Loss.
+In the fall of 2020, IADC Therapy founder, Dr. Allan Botkin, announced his retirement and appointed César Valdez, MSW and Dr. Noelle St. Germain-Sehr as Co-Executive Directors of the International IADC Therapy Board.
+As IADC has expanded across countries, languages, and professional disciplines, our organization has evolved to meet this expanding growth.
+Thus, The IADC International Institute was born—a new coordinating body that will serve as the organizational home for IADC worldwide.
+The Institute will provide the infrastructure for training, standards, research alignment, and financial sustainability, ensuring coherence and stability for the work as it continues to grow.

 César Valdez, MSW